quenio/ATN/Manual/Assertions/README.md

 ## Conjunct Assertions

-An assertion composed of two other assertions by the conjunction operator:
+An assertion composed of two other assertions by the conjunction operator (`and`):

 ```haskell
 true: Boolean